4. Benefits

 4.6.2 Oregon Family Leave

-We will grant an unpaid leave of absence for leave under the Oregon Family Leave Act (OFLA) to eligible and qualified employees.
+The university will grant an unpaid leave of absence for leave under the Oregon Family Leave Act (OFLA) to eligible and qualified employees.
 OFLA may run concurrently with other leave types.

 Eligibility

-To be eligible for OFLA leave;
+To be eligible for OFLA leave:

 Reasons for leave

-We will grant OFLA leave when, during a period of military conflict, your spouse or Oregon is notified of an impending call or order to active duty in the U.S. military or is on leave from active duty deployment.
+The Oregon Military Family Leave Act (OMFLA) provides for leave when, during a period of military conflict, your spouse or Oregon is notified of an impending call or order to active duty in the U.S. military or is on leave from active duty deployment.
 You may take up to 14 days of leave per deployment, and this time counts against your regular 12-week leave entitlement under OFLA.

 Amount of leave

-Eligible employees may take up to 12 work weeks of OFLA leave in a 52-week period looking forward from the Sunday immediately before the date on which OFLA leave begins.
+Eligible employees generally may take up to 12 workweeks of OFLA leave (except as noted above) in a 52-week period looking forward from the Sunday immediately before the date on which OFLA leave begins.
+When medically necessary, employees may take leave in blocks of as little as one hour or on a reduced schedule basis.

 Leave requests and approval

-Employees who need leave because their child’s school or childcare provider is closed or unavailable due to a statewide public health emergency (“sick child leave”), may be asked to provide a statement that includes the following: (1) the name of the child; (2) the name of the school or childcare provider; (3) a statement that no other family member is able and willing to care for the child; and (4) with regard to a child that is age 15 or older, an explanation of the special circumstances requiring you to care for the child during daylight hours.
+Employees who need leave because their child’s school or childcare provider is closed or unavailable due to a statewide public health emergency may be asked to provide a statement that includes the following: (1) the name of the child; (2) the name of the school or childcare provider; (3) a statement that no other family member is able and willing to care for the child; and (4) with regard to a child that is age 15 or older, an explanation of the special circumstances requiring them to care for the child during daylight hours.

 Pay and benefits during leave